About Our Alaskan Malamute Puppies

-We do not have flea or tick issues specifically where we live, but pups are inspected for any and all parasites regardless (especially worms) and are seen and/or treated by a qualified local veterinarian who is skilled and experienced with this breed.
+We do not have much of a flea or tick issue specifically where we live, but pups are inspected for any and all parasites regardless (especially worms) and are seen and/or treated by a qualified local veterinarian who is skilled and experienced with this breed.
 Our location is not as prone to many of the different parasites and problems as some other locations, as we live in a very dry cool/cold region, however we still take necessary precautions.
 Our pups receive individual health screenings, and will come with documentation of health status, along with their first set of shots.
 We handle worming through our use of Codex Food Grade Diatomaceous Earth, an effective daily treatment which is added directly to their food starting a 2.5-3 weeks.
 We also do a 3 day treatment of Fenbendazole at 6 weeks for pups.
 Our families are asked to provide us results of their puppy’s fecal tests when they are seen by their veterinarian, and we have yet to have a puppy come back positive for anything after leaving our care.
 This way, we are able to confirm that our treatment protocol is working, and working WELL.
 Worming and watching for things like Giardia and/or Coccidia is something that you will need to continually monitor and be sure to stay up on as parasites go through different life cycles, and fecal exams are commonly known to lack accuracy due to this.
 What might not be evident one day, could manifest the next.
 This is why it’s imperative to act quickly if you suspect there is a problem, as puppies are very susceptible to parasites and viruses.
 We will never release a pup if we have reason to suspect or think that puppy is not in a healthy state or condition.
 We will hold the puppy back until we feel confident that we are releasing a healthy puppy.